 - Ryan Martin, MD

-David Holtz, MD, Chief Division of Gynecologic Oncology along with Xiaomang Stickles, MD takes a proactive role in didactic instruction, organizing a monthly oncology didactic conference as well as a monthly oncology slide review with the pathologists.
+David Holtz, MD, chief of the division of gynecologic oncology, along with Xiaomang Stickles, MD, takes a proactive role in didactic instruction, organizing a monthly oncology didactic conference as well as a monthly oncology slide review with the pathologists.
+Lauren Turker, MD has recently joined our staff in the division of gynecologic oncology.

 Maternal-fetal medicine (MFM)